 Frequently Asked Questions1.
 Is a scholarship required to be a member of Air Force ROTC?

 No. In fact only 25% of our cadets are currently on scholarship (as of May 2013).
 Current members are in AFROTC because the program's benefits (an emphasis on discipline, academics, physical fitness and most importantly leadership development) and the fact that completion and a degree warrant a commission in the world's greatest air, space and cyberspace force.2.
-How many of your cadets work while attending NAU?3.
+How many cadets work while attending NAU?3.
 From where do your cadets originate?

 Only ~38% of the Cadet Wing are from Arizona.
 California represents the next majority with ~30% followed by Colorado with ~6%.
 The remaining cadets come as far as The Netherlands and the following states: Alabama, Alaska, Georgia, Hawaii, Idaho, Indiana, Iowa, New Mexico, New York, North Dakota, Texas, Utah, Virginia, Washington and Wisconsin (as of May 2013).4.
 What's your breakout of Technical Majors?5.
 What does it mean to be "on contract" in AFROTC?